Defensible claim

 Evidence reviewed

-The evidence window reviewed for this public case study uses live database state through May 19, 2026, plus the public lab pages and implementation records.
+The evidence window reviewed for this public learning-loop proof uses live database state through May 19, 2026, plus the public lab pages and implementation records.
 These numbers are evidence that the loop is inspectable; they are not a claim of optimal control.

 274,281